jpdevries/eureka/README.md

 | `sort` | `"name"`      |    Initial column to sort media items on |
 | `allowFullscreen` | `true`      |    Whether or not the interface should offer a fullscreen button |
 | `emphasisFocusedMediaItem` | `true`      |    Whether or not to emphasis selected media items (defaults to emphasizing the filename, only applies to table and list view modes) |

+*Please take note that when `useLocalStorage` is `true` any options manually passed in as props will take&nbsp;precedent.*

 ## 🗄 REST API
 Eureka is hungry for remote media sources.
 It needs a REST API to feed it JSON&nbsp;data.